andresmaopal/workshop-hugo-cust-360/workshop/content/Data Preparation/athena/_index.en.md

 Notice that as we had CSV without header the name of the columns where crawled as col0 to col3 in the RAW data.
-You can edit this on AWS Glue, but our jobs to processed the data in Step Functions are already aware of it.
+You can edit this on AWS Glue, but our jobs to process the data in Step Functions are already aware of it.

 If you go to c360view_stage database you will find a different scenario.